-General zoning divides a community into districts for the purpose of regulating the use of land, water, and structures; the height, size, shape, and placement of structures; and the density of population.
-Cities in Wisconsin are granted authority under Section 62.23 of the Wisconsin Statutes to enact general zoning.
+General zoning divides a community into districts to regulate the use of land, water, and structures; the height, size, and placement of structures; and population density.
+General zoning is in effect for all of the communities in the Region. zoning.
 The same authority is granted to villages under Section 61.35 of the Statutes.
 General zoning in unincorporated areas is enabled under several statutory provisions.
 Counties are granted general zoning authority in unincorporated areas under Section 59.69 of the Statutes; however, a county zoning ordinance is only effective in towns that ratify the county ordinance.
 This is referred to as "county-town" zoning because it is administered jointly by the county and the ratifying towns.